ShineYang/ScrapBook/README.md

 #### Unlimited clips

- Remember all your clipboard history and offer text editor and text "bigbang".
+ Remember all your clipboard history, offer text editor and text "bigbang".

 #### Easy to manage